-Citibank also utilizes the MoneyPass ATM network, which provides 65,000 fee-free locations for Citibank customers.
+Citibank also utilizes the MoneyPass ATM network, which provides 65,000+ fee-free ATMs worldwide for Citibank customers in the U.S.

-Let’s take a look at the products and features that Citibank has to offer:
+Read this Citibank review to learn the products and features that Citibank has to offer.

 Citibank Checking Accounts

-All Citi accounts have no minimum opening deposit requirements, so new customers will be able to open one without having to throw in a large chunk of cash.
+Citi offers two checking account options.
+Both have monthly maintenance but provide ways to avoid them.
+All Citi accounts have no minimum opening deposit requirements, so new customers can open one without having to throw in a large chunk of cash.

 The Access Account Package is a bare-bones checking account for people who don’t need physical checks and want to avoid overdraft fees.

 The account gives you access to Citi’s full range of digital products and services.
-Paper checks don’t exist here, so all transactions will have to be made digitally.
+Paper checks don’t exist here, so all transactions must be made digitally.

 The upside is that the account doesn’t allow you to overdraft, so your debit card will simply decline the purchase if you don’t have enough funds to cover it.